12 Types Of Gnats In Texas

 Health Impact: Some species are vectors for diseases like leishmaniasis.

-See also How To Plan A Texas-Style Quinceañera
+See also [Beginner’s Guide] How To Start A Texas Craft Distillery

 Watch Also: Best Gnat Killer How to get rid of Gnats & Fruit Flies